3dcitydb/importer-exporter/resources/3dcitydb/README.txt

 7. Documentation
 ----------------

-A comprehensive documentation on the 3D City Database version 2.0.6 can be found on the project's website at http://www.igg.tu-berlin.de/software/.
+A comprehensive documentation on the 3D City Database version 2.1 can be found on the project's website at http://www.igg.tu-berlin.de/software/.

 8. Cooperation partners and supporters
 --------------------------------------

-The development of the 3D City Database version 2.0.6 has been financially supported by the following cooperation partners:
+The development of the 3D City Database version 2.1 has been supported by the following cooperation partners:

 * Business Location Center, Berlin http://www.businesslocationcenter.de/